Counselling and Coaching: What is the Connection?

 In an article entitled, Coaching Vs. Therapy: a Perspective, Hart, Battner and Leipsic asked coaches who were trained both as therapists and as coaches to report on the critical difference they saw between coaching and therapy.

 Their answers varied, but one important difference reported was in the relationship.
 They reported themselves as more “self-revelatory,” as “having a skilled friendship”, and as being “in partnership.”
-The boundaries are looser, transference issues are not addressed and they use more humour, are more actively engaged.
+The boundaries are looser, transference issues are not addressed, they use more humour and are more actively engaged.

 "You can admit you know them in the grocery store,” one respondent said.
 Also, they ‘expect more” from their coaching clients.
 One counsellor reported that “coaching is not such a tender zone as therapy was.”

 They also reported that there was far more flexibility in the delivery of coaching.
 Subjects interviewed reported coaching clients using telephone sessions, e-mail, and personal meetings over lunch or even on the golf course.
 Some sessions were an hour, some five minutes.

 Nuts and Bolts: How Coaching Works